Rights that are recognised internationally: The UN Disability Convention

 How long will it take to go to the UN Committee, and what might happen?

 It’s a slow process that takes several years.
-If you succeed in your complaint, the UN Committee can make recommendations to the government and the government will be expected to follow the recommendations.
-But it doesn’t mean that the government is bound to the recommendations.
+If you succeed in your complaint, the UN Committee can make recommendations to the government.
+Technically, the government doesn’t have to follow these recommendations, but in practice they are expected to.

 The New Zealand government’s Office for Disability Issues says that by signing up to the Optional Protocol, national governments have accepted that they usually should “respect the Committee’s findings”.